CrunchyData/postgres-operator/docs/content/contributing/developer-setup.md

 The setup target ensures the presence of:

-* EPEL yum repository
 * [`go`](https://golang.org/) compiler version 1.13+
 * NSQ messaging binaries
-* `docker` container tool
 * `buildah` OCI image building tool version 1.14.9+

-By default, docker is not configured to run its daemon.
-Refer to the [docker post-installation instructions](https://docs.docker.com/install/linux/linux-postinstall/) to configure it to run once or at system startup.
-This is not done automatically.

 ## Code Generation